How pricing works

 Your share per day

-(Surged fare × 1.20 platform fee) ÷ families on route
+(Surged fare × 1.20 platform fee) ÷ students on route

 The 20% covers driver vetting, route building, insurance, real-time tracking, and the team that handles it when a driver calls out sick at 6:45 AM.